apisnetworks/apiscp-bacula/README.md

 ### Configuring initial backup task

 A default **Client-Layer** backup task will be created that runs every night.
-This backs up accounts under /home/virtual as part of apnscp.
+This backs up accounts under /home/virtual as part of ApisCP.
 If you would like to backup the whole server, then edit `/etc/bacula/local.d/servers/1/self.conf`.
 Change **FileSet** from *Client-Layer* to *Server*.
 Any template in `conf.d/servers/` may be copied to `local.d/servers/` for customization.
 It will not be overwritten.

 ## Backup/restore crash course